Neil Aspin: Leeds United

 United came close to promotion in the 1986–87 season, with Aspin missing only one league game to make a total of 54 league and cup appearances and scoring goals against Oldham Athletic and Shrewsbury Town; Leeds secured a play-off place with a fourth-place finish, but lost 2–1 to Charlton Athletic in the play-off final replay at St Andrew's.
-John Sheridan had put Leeds ahead in extra-time, only for Peter Shirtliff to score in the 113th and 117th minutes to deny United a return to the top tier.
+John Sheridan had put Leeds ahead in extra time, only for Peter Shirtliff to score in the 113th and 117th minutes to deny United a return to the top tier.
 This followed disappointment in the FA Cup, where Leeds had reached the semi-finals, only to suffer defeat to Coventry City at Hillsborough, again in extra time.
 Aspin played in the game after he postponed his wedding, which had been scheduled to take place on the day of the semi-final.
 He featured 30 times during the 1987–88 season and 39 times in the 1988–89 campaign, before he was allowed to leave the club by new manager Howard Wilkinson after losing his place to new signing Mel Sterland.
-He was sold to Port Vale for a £150,000 fee in July 1989.
+He was sold to Port Vale for a £150,000 fee in July 1989, choosing the Midlands club ahead of a move to London-based Charlton Athletic.
+Vale had offered £75,000 a year earlier, which had been rejected by Leeds.

 Port Vale

 Port Vale were preparing for their first Second Division campaign in 32 years when Aspin arrived at the club.
 He played 51 games in the 1989–90 season, as the club recorded an eleventh-place finish.
-He immediately established himself as a firm favourite with the supporters at Vale Park, taking the club's player of the year award at the end of the campaign.
+He immediately established himself as a firm favourite with the supporters at Vale Park, taking the club's player of the year award and most of the other club's awards at the end of the campaign.
 He was also entrusted with the club's captaincy.
 He played 46 games in the 1990–91 season, and scored his first goal for the "Valiants" in a 3–2 win over Portsmouth on 19 January.
 He was consistent again in the relegation season of 1991–92, making another 46 appearances.
-He played 48 games in the 1992–93 season, and played a leading role in the club's victorious Football League Trophy campaign.
+On 24 November 1992, he was hospitalised in a 3–1 win over Potteries derby rivals Stoke City following a knee-high challenge from Steve Foley, though Aspin later said "it was a fantastic night, a great atmosphere and I still remember the ball sticking in the mud".
+He played 48 games in the 1992–93 season and played a leading role in the club's victorious Football League Trophy campaign.
 The final was played at Wembley Stadium, and Aspin played alongside Peter Swan and Dean Glover to help Vale record a 2–1 win over Stockport County.
 Vale finished third in the league, just one point second-placed Bolton Wanderers, and reached Wembley again after beating Stockport County in the play-off semi-finals.
-However they suffered a 3–0 defeat to West Bromwich Albion in the play-off final.
+However, they suffered a 3–0 defeat to West Bromwich Albion in the play-off final.